albe/node-event-storage/README.md

 impossible, because the reader has no access to the unfinished writes.
 Multiple reads can happen without blocking writes.

 If Dirty Reads are not wanted, they can be disabled with the storage configuration option `dirtyReads` set to false.
-That way you will only ever be able to read back documents that where flushed to disk.
+That way you will only ever be able to read back documents that where flushed to disk, even on writers.
+Note though, that this should only be done with in-memory models that keep their own (uncommitted) state, or else you might suffer from inconsistency.

-t.b.d.
-Lost Updates, Non-Repeatable Reads, Phantom Read
+There are no lost updates due to the append-only nature.
+Phantom reads can be prevented by specifying the `maxRevision` for streams explicitly (MVCC).
+All reads are repeatable, as long as no manual truncation happens.

 #### Durability